json-api/json-api/implementations/index.md

 ### iOS <a href="#client-libraries-ios" id="client-libraries-ios" class="headerlink"></a>

 * [jsonapi-ios](https://github.com/joshdholtz/jsonapi-ios) is a library for loading data from a JSON API datasource.
 Parses JSON API data into models with support for auto-linking of resources and custom model classes.
-* [Spine](https://github.com/wvteijlingen/spine) is a Swift library for working with JSON:API APIs.
+* [Spine](https://github.com/wvteijlingen/spine) is a Swift library for working with JSON API APIs.
 It supports mapping to custom model classes, fetching, advanced querying, linking and persisting.

 ### Ruby <a href="#client-libraries-ruby" id="client-libraries-ruby" class="headerlink"></a>